 ·

-Gentle Productivity: Empowering Female Coaches and Therapists with Chronic Illness
+Gentle Productivity: Achieving Goals with Chronic Illness

 Gentle Productivity: A woman sat at a desk with her notebook open and phone next to her.
 A cup of hot drink next to her work.
 She is only wearing a long black shirt which is showing that she is relaxed and comfortable while working at home.

-Question – Do you put too much pressure on yourself to achieve goals within a certain time-frame, without acknowledging or showing yourself grace for everything else you're having to manage and adapt to?
+Do you put too much pressure on yourself to achieve goals within a certain time-frame, without acknowledging or showing yourself grace for everything else you're having to manage and adapt to?

 *Affiliate Disclosure: Some links in this post may contain affiliate links.
 If you purchase something via the link, I may receive a small commission.
 This doesn't affect the price you pay.